github/docs/content/actions/managing-workflow-runs/manually-running-a-workflow.md

 echo '{"name":"mona", "greeting":"hello"}' | gh workflow run greet.yml --json
 ```

-To run a workflow on a branch other than the repository's default branch, use the `--ref` flag.
+To run a workflow from a branch other than the repository's default branch, use the `--ref` flag.

 ```shell
 gh workflow run <em>workflow</em> --ref <em>branch-name</em>